RTIInternational/researchnet/README.md

-A ResearchKit Backed
+A ResearchKit Backend
 =====================

-This document describes the requirement allowing to easily run the components for the RTI ResearchNET server using [docker](https://www.docker.com/) containers.
+This document describes the process for running the Researchnet server using [docker](https://www.docker.com/) containers.

 Prerequisites
 -------------